jchambers/pushy/README.md

 Pushy is available under the [MIT License](https://github.com/relayrides/pushy/blob/master/LICENSE.md).

 The current version of Pushy is 0.13.10.
-We consider it to be fully functional (and use it in production!), but the public API may change significantly before a 1.0 release.
+It's fully functional and widely used in production environments, but the public API may change significantly before a 1.0 release.